 How we work with you depends on your needs as a client.
 We provide stage-oriented, attachment-based, trauma therapy.

-- We help you build resources (stabilization & treating dissociation).
+- We help you build resources (stabilization & treating dissociation if necessary).

 - When you are ready, we do a detailed history of developmental trauma, including attachment breaks, neglect and experiential contributors as well as major traumas.

-- Now we focus on resolving the traumas, with a continued focus on treating dissociation.
+- Now we focus on resolving the traumas, with a continued focus on treating dissociation if necessary.